rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-08-Goodbye-and-thank-you-for-all-the-sea-monsters.md

 <div align="center"><img src="/img/blog/2015/TessieStats.png" alt="Our statistics for this summer"></div>

 Team Tessie:
 It's been such a fantastic summer.
-We definitely plan on continuing our work together so keep a look out for awesome Team Tessie projects in the future!We're extremely excited for our journey ahead and we'll never forget all the amazing people that made this possible!
+We definitely plan on continuing our work together so keep a look out for awesome Team Tessie projects in the future!
+We're extremely excited for our journey ahead and we'll never forget all the amazing people that made this possible!